10maurycy10/gcode2rml/README.md

 The origin of the toolpath is the starting position of the mill.
 Your CAM tool must be set to assume the stock is below the origin.
-Alternatively, because the generated RML uses relative coordinates, it's possible to manually move the entire toolpath by inserting or removing a movement command, see the "RML-1 Format" section.
+Alternatively, because the generated RML uses relative coordinates, it's possible to manually move the entire toolpath by adding or deleating a movement command, see the "RML-1 Format" section.

-It's also possible to set the mill to an absolute position by pretending a sequence like this:
+It's also possible to set the mill to an absolute position by prepending this RML sequence:

 ```
 !MC0;